 Brands that strongly associate themselves with an individual person, whether they are a celebrity or a business leader, run the risk of being damaged if that person’s popularity or reputation declines.
 Celebrity endorsements can be a powerful marketing tool, but few brands successfully build themselves around a single individual.
 Richard Branson has achieved this with Virgin, but he clearly demonstrated that he had the necessary charisma and personality to develop such a brand.

 4. Position your brand around what is important to your customers:

 Theresa May positioned her campaign on the basis that it was about Brexit.
 However, what she failed to understand was that Brexit was largely a protest vote.
-It reflected many issues, including concerns about immigration, being left behind by globalisation, a London-centric economy and declining incomes.

 In contrast Labour focused on policies that directly influence people’s lives such as the NHS, education, police numbers and rail nationalisation.
 These issues resonated much more strongly with people and took the focus away from Brexit.
 As a result Labour were able to project a much more positive and meaningful campaign.